fizzo13/CHIKV/README.md

 # CHIKV
-This repository contains the code for reproducibility of the results of bulk RNA sequencing analysis presented in "Absence of MAVS signaling leads to persistent chikungunya virus heart infection and cardiac tissue damage".
+This repository contains the code for reproducibility of the results of bulk RNA sequencing analysis presented in "MAVS signaling is required for preventing persistent chikungunya heart infection and chronic vascular tissue inflammation".